-Imagine: six acres of mixed-use multigenerational housing.
+Imagine: six acres of mixed-use, mixed-income, multigenerational housing.
 An organic farm as its central plaza.
 A development for and by the community.

 The City of Santa Clara has embarked on a Community Engagement Initiative to find ways to better vision the future of the city with the community.
 The even created a "placemaking" location on their website.